KittyGiraudel/sass-guidelines/index.md

 What's nice about a CSS preprocessor as popular as Sass is that it comes with a whole ecosystem of frameworks, plugins, libraries and tools.
 After 8 years of existence, we are getting closer and closer to the point where [everything that can be written in Sass has been written in Sass](http://hugogiraudel.com/2014/10/27/rethinking-atwoods-law/).

+> I hope when we have a good package manager this won't be true anymore.

 However my advice would to be to lower the number of dependencies to the strict minimum.
 Managing dependencies is some sort of hell you don't want to be part of.
 Plus, there is little to no need for external dependencies when it comes to Sass.